martenj/rodeos/docs/source/impl_demux.rst

 =========================

 Demultiplexing is a data generation step similar to instruments that write data.
-Data is read from Illumina sequencer run directories, possibly from the ``${LZ}-INGESTED`` "shadow" landing zone directory.
+Data is read from Illumina sequencer run directories.
+Ideally, the ``${LZ}-INGESTED`` "shadow" landing zone directory is readable for the demultiplexing process (as in the reference implementation) but in principle the data can also be retrieved from the ingested data in RODEOS iRODS.
 Usually, the ``bcl2fastq2`` tool by the vendor Illumina is run in a custom wrapper script.
 The wrapper script should write a marker file indicating the completion of the demultiplexing process.